CHARGERS ARE HERE|

 while California (CDTX 2101 and up) and Washington (WSDT 1400 series) are

 marked and numbered differently.
-Illinois' six trainsets were to be
+Illinois' six trainsets are being

 equipped with them.
-However, Illinois has asked Amtrak for a 50% budget
+However, Illinois has also asked Amtrak for a 50% budget

 cut due to a state financial crisis which has been unresolved now for more

-than two years.
-It is likely that some of Illinois' Chargers will go
+than three years.
+It is possible that some of Illinois' Chargers will go

 In California, the first of 20 units are to go on the San Joaquin's, where 4 Amtrak Chicago P42's may